Cork City Council

-Cork City Council (Comhairle Cathrach Chorcaí) is the authority responsible for local government in the city of Cork in Ireland.
+Cork City Council (Comhairle Cathrach Chorcaí) is the local authority of the city of Cork in Ireland.
 As a city council, it is governed by the Local Government Act 2001.
-Prior to the enactment of the 2001 Act, the council was known as Cork Corporation.
+Before 1 January 2002, the council was known as Cork Corporation.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, environment and the management of some emergency services (including Cork City Fire Brigade).
 The council has 31 elected members.
 Elections are held every five years and are by single transferable vote.
-The head of the council has the honorific title of Lord Mayor of Cork.
-The city administration is headed by a Chief Executive, Ann Doherty.
+The head of the council is elected on an annual basis and has the honorific title of Lord Mayor.
+The city administration is headed by a chief executive, Valerie O'Sullivan.
 The council meets at City Hall, Cork.

-2019 boundary change
+Boundary changes

+The area under the administration of Cork City Council was expanded in 1840, in 1955 and in 1965.

-The boundary of Cork City Council was extended from 31 May 2019, taking in territory formerly part of Cork County Council.
+The area was extended from 31 May 2019, taking in territory under the administration of Cork County Council.
 This implemented changes under the Local Government Act 2019.

 The 2015 Cork Local Government Review recommended merging Cork City Council and Cork County Council into a single "super council", within which a metropolitan district council will govern the Metropolitan Cork area; however, a minority report opposed the merger.
 This was subsequently followed in 2017 by a report published by an expert advisory group recommending a city boundary extension.
 The city boundary was to be extended to include Little Island, Cork Airport, Ballincollig, Blarney, and Carrigtwohill, adding a population of over 100,000, however the final extension will not include either Little Island or Carrigtwohill.
 Places farther out will remain part of the county, including Cobh, Carrigaline, and Midleton, as well as Ringaskiddy, the centre of the Port of Cork.
 The report gives parameters for compensation to be paid by the city to the county for the consequent reduction in its revenue.
 The revised proposal was welcomed by Micheál Martin but criticised by some county councillors.
 The city council voted unanimously to accept it.
 Barry Roche of The Irish Times wrote that the Mackinnon Report "has proven almost as divisive as its predecessor", except with the city and county councils' positions reversed.
 On 6 June 2018 Cabinet approval was given for the boundary extension, to include the surrounding areas of Cork Airport, Douglas and others.

+Regional Assembly

+Cork City Council has two representatives on the Southern Regional Assembly who are part of the South-West Strategic Planning Area Committee.

+Elections

+Members of Cork City Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV) from multi-member local electoral areas (LEAs).

 Local Electoral Areas

-Cork City Council has 31 seats, which for the 2019 local elections was divided into the following five local electoral areas, defined by electoral divisions and wards.
+Cork is divided into five LEAs, defined by electoral divisions and wards.

 Councillors

-The following were elected at the 2019 Cork City Council election, following the 2019 boundary extension.
+The following were elected at the 2024 Cork City Council election.

-2019 seats summary
+2024 seats summary

 Councillors by electoral area

-This list reflects the order in which councillors were elected on 24 May 2019.
+This list reflects the order in which councillors were elected on 7 June 2024.